-Aspect Description Туре Specifies the style of integration: Process, Data, or Virtual. • Process-Process-based integrations can be defined as ways to integrate the processing of functional flow across two or more applications.
-These integrations typically involve a higher level of abstraction and complexity, especially for transactionality and rollback. • Data-Data integrations can be defined as the integration of the information used by applications.
-These integrations can range from a simple table insert or upsert, to complex data updates requiring referential integrity and complex translations. • Virtual-Virtual integration can be defined as the integration where Salesforce is able to interact with data that resides in an external system without the need to replicate the data within Salesforce.
-This type of integration is always triggered through an event from the Salesforce platform, for example, a user action, workflow, search, updating a record, resulting in data integration with an external source in real time.
+Aspect Description Туре Specifies the style of integration: Process, Data, or Virtual.
+Process-Process-based integrations are ways to integrate the processing of functional flow across two or more applications.
+These integrations typically involve a higher level of abstraction and complexity, especially for transactionality and rollback.

+Aspect Description • Data-Data integrations are the integration of the information used by applications.
+These integrations can range from a simple table insert or upsert to complex data updates requiring referential integrity and complex translations. • Virtual-Virtual integrations are where Salesforce interacts with data that resides in an external system without the need to replicate the data that's within Salesforce.
+This type of integration is always triggered via an event from the Salesforce platform such as a user action, workflow, search, or record update, resulting in data integration with an external source in real time.
 Timing Specifies the blocking (or non-blocking) nature of the integration.
-Synchronous-Blocking or "near-real-time" requests can be defined as "request/response operation, and the result of the process is returned to the caller immediately via this operation."
-Asynchronous-Non-blocking, queue, or message-based requests are "invoked by a one-way operation and the results (and any faults) are returned by invoking other one-way operations."
-The caller therefore makes the request and continues, without waiting for a response.
+Synchronous-Blocking or near-real-time requests are request/response operations.
+The result is returned to the caller immediately via this operation.1 • Asynchronous-Nonblocking, queue, or message-based requests are invoked by a one-way operation.
+The results and any faults are returned by invoking other one-way operations.
+2 The caller therefore makes the request and continues without waiting for a response.